zaidmukaddam/securityMobileApp/README.md

 <img src="https://github.com/zaidmukaddam/securityMobileApp/blob/main/Images/ReadmeImages/1610829456924.jpg?raw=true" width="300" />

-We are not saving messages locally, so once the user leaves the app, all data will be removed from the RAM.
+I are not saving messages locally, so once the user leaves the app, all data will be removed from the RAM.